Brad Anae: Professional career

 Anae signed with the Philadelphia Eagles of the National Football League in 1982.
 He joined the Philadelphia Stars of the USFL late in 1982 and played in three games for the team in 1983.
 He played for the USFL's Houston Gamblers in 1984.
 Anae was signed by the San Antonio Gunslingers of the USFL on November 23, 1984.
 He played in eight games for the Gunslingers, starting five.

 Personal life

 Anae's father, Famika, and brothers Robert and Matt also played for the BYU Cougars.
 Robert's son, Famika, was an offensive lineman for the Cougars before ending his career due to injures in 2012.
-Anae's son, Bradlee, is a defensive end for the Dallas Cowboys.
+Anae's son, Bradlee, was drafted as a defensive end for the Dallas Cowboys and since 8 September 2025, plays for the Canadian Football League.